Art

 Art History courses may be used as electives in any program.

 This course will introduce students to the art of drawing.
 Students will become familiar with conventional drawing materials including graphite, charcoal, conté, ink, and pastel.
 A disciplined daily working practice and routine will develop throughout the course, offering students transferable skills to all their academic pursuits.
 This course aims to encourage students to engage in further artistic study and life-long learning.
-ART 102 is strongly recommended as a complementary course.
+Credit will be granted for only one of ART 101 or ART 100.
 Three credits.

 This course will continue students’ development in drawing based on the foundation of Introduction to Drawing I. Students will explore the use of conventional drawing materials and techniques while learning basic colour theory, advanced study of value and subtractive drawing, figure drawing, and abstract representation.
 An end-of-term self-directed artwork assignment is a summation of the course’s learning outcomes.
+Credit will be granted for only one of ART 102 or ART 100.
 Prerequisite: ART 101, or portfolio demonstrating drawing skills.
 Three credits.

 This course focuses on design principles and elements such as unity, balance, repetition, line, shape, and colour.
 The course provides students with a vocabulary and working knowledge of visual communication.
 Students develop their visual problem-solving skills and explore their creativity through studio projects and class discussions.
 Three credits.

-This course will afford students the opportunity of working in a variety of art media (two-dimensional and possibly three-dimensional) while exploring techniques, presentations, concept and materials.
+This course will afford students the opportunity of working in a variety of art media while exploring techniques, presentations, concept and materials.
 Projects may include painting, printmaking, sculpture, animation, textiles and more.
 Students with some prior knowledge of drawing and/or art experience will benefit most from this course.
-Prerequisite: ART 101, 102 recommended.
 Three credits.

 This section of the art history survey begins with works of art and architecture of the Italian Renaissance, where new ideas (including the notion of genius) had major repercussions for the cultural and artistic history of subsequent periods, including the Baroque, Romanticism, the 20th century, and our contemporary era.
 Students will learn new ways of observing and interpreting art, enrich their appreciation of art and architecture, and further deepen their understanding of cultural and intellectual history.
 Three credits.